bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 # in our code.
 COPY requirements.txt /code/requirements.txt

+# The RUN instruction will execute any commands in a new layer
+# on top of the current image and commit the results.
+The resulting
+# committed image will be used for the next step in the Dockerfile.

 # Adding --no-cache-dir to the pip install command saves an
 # additional disk space, as this prevents pip from caching
 # downloads and caching wheels locally.
 Since you won't need